Mokkapps/ref-vs-reactive-vue-js-live-2023-slides/slides.md

 image: ./ref-or-reactive.png
 ---

 <!--
 - I love Vue 3's Composition API
-- but it provides two approaches to adding a reactive state to Vue components
+-  two approaches to adding a reactive state to Vue components
-- ref and reactive
-- It can be cumbersome to use `.value` everywhere when using refs
+- cumbersome to use `.value` everywhere when using refs
-- but you can also easily lose reactivity when destructuring reactive objects created with reactive.
+- easily lose reactivity when destructuring reactive objects
-- I'll explain how you can choose whether to utilize reactive, ref, or both.
+- how you can choose whether to utilize reactive, ref, or both.
 -->

 ---